Murder of Sheila Bellush: Background

-Sheila Leigh Walsh was born on October 19, 1962 in Topeka, Kansas.
+Sheila Leigh Walsh was born on October 19, 1962, in Topeka, Kansas.
 She married Blackthorne in 1982, and had two daughters, Stevie and Daryl.
 Their divorce was not amicable, with each accusing the other of abusing their children.
 Sheila married Jamie Bellush in 1993, and had quadruplets two years later.
 They moved to Sarasota, Florida, to escape the constant surveillance of her ex-husband.

 Murder

 Blackthorne was unhappy with his divorce from Sheila and began to harass her after she won custody of their children.
 When the Bellush family moved to Florida, he tracked her down using a private investigator and plotted to hire a man to beat her up.
 Blackthorne asked Daniel Alex Rocha, a golfing acquaintance with a minor criminal history, for help.
 Rocha was allegedly motivated to carry out the crime when told by Blackthorne that Sheila was abusing the two children, Stevie and Daryl.
 Rocha then contacted a friend, Samuel Gonzales, who introduced him to his cousin, Jose Luis Del Toro, who agreed to do the attack for $14,000.

 On November 7, 1997, Del Toro traveled to Sarasota in a car registered to his grandmother, with the intention of assaulting Sheila.
-He stopped at a Sports Authority store to obtain camouflage clothes and at a gas station for directions to the address Rocha gave.
+He stopped at a Sports Authority store to obtain camouflage clothes, and at a gas station for directions to the address Rocha gave.
 On his way to Bellush's house, Del Toro was spotted by a neighbor who memorized the license plate (this would later lead to his capture).
 Del Toro continued to the Sarasota home, where he broke in and saw Sheila with the quadruplets.
 In an interview with police before his conviction, he told them that he saw her with her children and saw how caring she was and almost didn't go through with it.
 He was about to leave, but Sheila noticed the door was open and then noticed him.
 Del Toro stated he couldn't run, so he shot Bellush in the face with a .45 caliber gun and slit her throat in full view of the quadruplets.
 Her body was found a few hours later by 13-year-old Stevie when she returned from school.
 The quadruplets had been walking around in Sheila's blood, leaving small bloody footprints all over the crime scene.
-Several of the quadruplets were wearing life vests, which Sheila would put on them if she had to change one child's diaper so if the other children wandered off unattended and fell into the backyard pool, they wouldn't drown.
+Several of the quadruplets were wearing life vests, which Sheila put on them when she changed one child's diaper to prevent the other children from wandering off unattended and drowning in the backyard pool.